Algonquin Power & Utilities Corp. 6.20% Fixed-to-Floating Subordinated Notes, Series 2019-A due 2079 research snapshot

 Par and call reference$25.00AQNB was issued in $25 denominations and is redeemable at the issuer option at principal amount plus accrued interest from July 1, 2024, subject to the note terms.

-50-day moving averageAbout $25.91ChartMill snapshot near the cutoff.
-AQNB traded below this declining average, so it is a reference rather than a stand-alone signal.
+50-day moving averageAbout $25.69ChartMill snapshot at the cutoff.
+AQNB traded marginally above this average, so it is a reference rather than a stand-alone signal.

-200-day moving averageAbout $25.80ChartMill snapshot near the cutoff.
-AQNB traded below this rising average, but live data is required before acting on it.
+200-day moving averageAbout $25.79ChartMill snapshot at the cutoff.
+AQNB traded slightly below this average, but live data is required before acting on it.

-Volume and liquidityCheck live bid, ask, and sizeStockAnalysis showed 6,937 shares at the July 2 reference close.
+Volume and liquidityCheck live bid, ask, and sizeStockAnalysis showed 27,706 shares at the July 31 reference close and ChartMill reported average daily volume near 25.6 thousand.
 Use limit orders and current quoted depth because execution can matter more than chart patterns.

 AQNB AI trading strategy